michaelcmelton/free-code-camp-projects/responsive-web-design/README.md

 - Technical Documentation Page
 - Personal Porfolio

+Each of these projects are built with basic HTML, CSS, and JavaScript with responsive aspects of web design in mind.

-These projects are all hosted on `surge.sh`, links below:
+These proejcts can be ran locally, using the [Live Server Extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) in VSCode.
+These projects are also hosted on `surge.sh`, links below: